manuelbieh/react-book/basics/event-handling.md

 # Event Handling

-The interaction between a user and the interface is foundational part of developing applications with complex user interfaces - especially with regard to **events**.
+The interaction between a user and the interface is a fundamental part of developing applications with complex user interfaces — especially with regard to **events**.

 I click a button and something happens.
 I write text into an input field and something happens.
 I select an element from a list and something happens.
 In vanilla JavaScript, the browser provides us with the `addEventListener()` and `removeEventListener()` methods.
 In React however, you can safely ignore them in most use cases.
-React provides its own system to define user interaction and does so \(don't be scared now\) with **inline events**.
+React provides its own system to define user interaction and does so with \(don't be scared now\) **inline events**.

-These **inline events** resemble HTML attributes \(for example `<button onclick="myFunction" />`\) but work entirely different.
+These **inline events** resemble HTML attributes \(for example `<button onclick="myFunction" />`\) but work entirely differently.

 I know this is a little frustrating.
 For years, web developers have labored away and learned that event listeners should be neatly separated from the markup - **separation of concerns** anyone?
 But React introduces a very different way of dealing with events.

-Behind the scenes, React facilitates a lot of the hard work and also enables to us to safely and easily stay in the component context by allowing the definition of event handlers as **class methods**.
+Behind the scenes, React handles a lot of the hard work and also enables to us to safely and easily stay in the component context by allowing the definition of event handlers as **class methods**.
 Layout logic as well as behavioral logic is encapsulated in a single component meaning we do not have to jump between many different controllers or views.

 ### Differences between The React event handlers and the native Event API

 As mentioned previously, React and JSX events resemble HTML attribute definitions.
-But there are differences: events in React are defined with **camelCase** instead of **Lowercase** meaning `onclick` is changed to `onClick` in React, `onmouseover` is now defined by `onMouseOver` and `ontouchstart` would be written as `onTouchStart` - you get the picture.
+But there are differences: events in React are defined with **camelCase** instead of **Lowercase** meaning `onclick` is changed to `onClick` in React, `onmouseover` is now defined by `onMouseOver` and `ontouchstart` would be written as `onTouchStart` — you get the picture.

 The first parameter that is passed to the event handler is not an object of type `Event` as could be assumed.
 Instead, React supplies its own wrapper for the native event object, named a `SyntheticEvent`.
-The wrapper is part of React's event system and also works as some sort of normalizing layer to ensure cross-browser compatibility and, as opposed to some other browsers, it strictly follows the [event specifications of W3C](https://www.w3.org/TR/DOM-Level-3-Events/).
+The wrapper is part of React's event system and also works as a sort of normalizing layer to ensure cross-browser compatibility and, as opposed to some other browsers, it strictly follows the [event specifications of W3C](https://www.w3.org/TR/DOM-Level-3-Events/).

 In order to prevent the standard behavior of the browser during an event, we cannot simply return `false` from the event handler.
 React forces us to explicitly call `preventDefault()` - another fundamental difference to usage in the native Browser API.

-Last but not least, let us look at the event attribute or in React's case the event **prop**.
+Last but not least, let us look at the event attribute or, in React's case, the event **prop**.
 React uses a **function reference** instead of a plain string \(which would be the standard in HTML\) which mandates the use of curly braces to inform JSX that a JavaScript expression is used.

 This would look similar to: